Mira Kremer

 Mira Kremer (1905 – 19 October 1987) was a German chess player who twice won East Germany Women's Chess Championships (1949, 1951).

 Chess career

-Mira Kremer won the German Women's Chess Championship of the Eastern Zone, which took place from July 23 to August 7, 1949 in Bad Klosterlausnitz.
+Mira Kremer won the German Women's Chess Championship of the Eastern Zone, which took place from 23 July to 7 August 1949 in Bad Klosterlausnitz.
 She also won the 2.
-German Women's Chess Championship of the German Democratic Republic from July 1 to 18, 1951 in Schwerin.
+German Women's Chess Championship of the German Democratic Republic from 1 to 18 July 1951 in Schwerin.

-Other her top places in Germany and East Germany Women's Chess Championship were:
+Her other top places in Germany and East Germany Women's Chess Championships were: